Talk to a mentor with spinal cord injury

 Shelley, 30, mentee with a spinal cord injury, C1-2 incomplete.

-We have female and male mentors of various ages (13 to 71) with complete or incomplete spinal cord injuries of all levels living across the UK.
+We have female and male mentors of various ages (13 to 71) of all injury levels living across the UK.
 This includes people who are able to walk to varying degrees as well as manual wheelchair and power chair users.
 We match people based on their needs, life experiences, injury level and interests.
 People come to mentoring to discuss anything related to having a spinal cord injury:

 Bladder and bowel management